Slackers (film): Release and reception

+Box office

 Slackers opened at #11 in the box office with $2,785,283, the 11th highest-grossing opening film of the weekend, and lasted only two weeks in theaters before it closed on February 14, 2002, with a domestic total of $5,285,941 and $1,127,974 internationally, for a worldwide total of $6,413,915.

+Critical response

+A few critics noted the dialogue as a positive, but not sufficiently good to warrant attention.

-Slackers was marketed as a raunchy comedy primarily, rather than as a romantic comedy, which was fair to the content; Philip French commented that "Slackers makes American Pie look like The Importance of Being Earnest."
+Philip French commented that "Slackers makes American Pie look like The Importance of Being Earnest."

-Roger Ebert of The Chicago Sun-Times awarded the film a zero out of four stars and described the film as "a dirty movie.
+Roger Ebert of the Chicago Sun-Times awarded the film a zero out of four stars and described the film as "a dirty movie.
 Not a sexy, erotic steamy or even smutty movie."